Around 24% of people abandon their carts when they're required to create an account. [Source: Baymard]

 This is how you can test the automatic account creation process in WooCommerce.

-However, as you can see, the email is too bland, lacks personalization, and doesn’t capture the user's attention.
+However, the default email is bland, lacks personalization, and may fail to capture the user’s attention.

-It should highlight the store's benefits, such as showcasing brand consistency and inviting them to join the social community to keep them engaged.
+It should highlight the store's benefits, such as brand consistency, and invite them to join the social community to keep them engaged.

 Move to the next section to learn how to send a custom WooCommerce account creation email.